MUYANGGUO/web/_posts/2020-02-05-Poisson-Distribution.md

 ### Understanding implementation in Discrete Events Simulation:
 For Discrete Events Simulations, as we would like to randomly generate discrete and independent events, poisson is a very good fit. <br>
-For example, I want to simulate a car flow, to see at certain traffic flow rate (how many cars can pass in an unit time), how the traffic will be. <br>
+For example, I want to simulate a car flow, to see at certain traffic flow rate (how many cars can pass in an unit time), how the traffic will be.
+Before we getting to any queue model or other simulation models, we need to fisrt generate some timestamps for each car's arrival time.
+Poisson distribution can help on this step!<br>
 We could derive the $$\lambda$$ from this traffic flow rate.
 E.g. 500 car per hour. which is about 0.137 car per second. <br>

 And poisson distribution will gave us the probability distribution of $$k = 0,1,2 ... $$ events happening in each time interval that for this $$\lambda$$.
 This is exactly what we want to generate the events happening.